Samuelk-Chase/CS3450-Software-Engineering/Design/Test.md

   ```

 - **Test Functions in `v1_test.go`:**
   - **`TestRoutes`:** Verifies major endpoints using valid request data.
 A summary of passed and failed tests is printed at the end.
-Note: Console output may be extensive, so scroll up to view the summary.
   - **`TestMiddlewareWithoutValidToken`:** Checks that the middleware correctly blocks requests lacking a valid authentication token.
   - **`TestBadRequests`:** Sends malformed or incomplete request data to endpoints to ensure proper error handling.